filiphanes/web-overlays/README.md

     npm install

 # Run
-## 1. Run websocket server
-Node server:

-    node server.js

-## 2. Open controller
+## 1. Open controller
 Open in browser `scoreboard/controller.html`.

-## 3. Open overlay
+## 2. Open overlay
-Open in browser `scoreboard/overlay.html`
+Open in browser `scoreboard/overlay.html` on other PC or display.

 # Setup in playout software
 Setting you might need to change is websocket URI in `overlay.html` and `controller.html` in directory `your-overlay/`.
-Set it to the same IP address and port as your server is running on, (i.e. `http://127.0.0.1:8080/gun`).
+Set it to the same IP address and port as your server is running on, (i.e. `http://127.0.0.1:3000/gun`).

 ## OBS Studio
 1. Click the plus button under Sources